RanjitDas-IN/tts-accelerator/README.md

 License

-This project is licensed under a custom license created by the author.
+This project is licensed under a custom license created by the author(Ranjit).
-Please refer to the attached LICENSE file for more details.
+Please refer to the attached [LICENSE file](LICENSE) for more details.

 ---